 Salvador Dali

 We were delighted with our day outing to Girona and Costa Brava, bringing fantastic memories home.
-As you can tell, there is much more history to learn about the city of Girona; but we did learn about a few great legends and stories and it’s these stories we enjoy most.
+As you can tell, there is much more history to learn about the city of Girona, but we did learn about a few great legends and stories, and these stories are what we enjoy most.